Anger – Managing trigger events

 • Struggled at work – upset

-• Not had enough food during a meal break – hungry
+• Did not eat enough food during a meal break – hungry

 MensLine Australia Tip Sheet